 This is a hands-on workshop involving walking/hiking at night.
-The class will drive to a dark location about 90 minutes from the store after the virtual classroom session to make star trails.
+The class will drive to a dark location about 90 minutes from the store after the classroom session to make star trails.

 - Night Sky Orientation - what you will see

 - What are Star trails?